-Wisconsin Department of Natural Resources C/O Taylor Finger or Alissa Kakatsch - Bureau of Wildlife Management 101 S. Webster St. P.O.
+Wisconsin Department of Natural C/O Taylor Finger or Alissa Kakatsch - Bureau of Wildlife Management 101 S. Webster St. P.O.
 Box 7921 Madison, WI 53707 Taylor.
-Finger@ wisconsin.gov or Alissa.
+Finger @ wisconsin.gov or Alissa.
 Kakatsch@wisconsin.gov To learn more about waterfowl in Wisconsin and to view the 2026-2031 duck hunting season zones and splits options, visit the DNR's waterfowl hunting webpage at dnr.wisconsin. gov/topic/hunt/waterfowl.
-DNR highlights importance of water waste The Wisconsin Department of Natural Resources (DNR) highlighted the importance of preventing household water waste and practicing conservation water in recognition of the Environmental Protection Agency (EPA)'s Fix A Leak Week, March 17-23.
-Household leaks can waste more than 1 trillion gallons of water annually nationwide. costing consumers millions of dollars.
+DNR highlights importance of water waste Department of Natural Resources (DNR) highlighted the importance of preventing household water waste and practicing conservation in recognition of the Environmental Protection Agency (EPA)'s Fix A Leak Week, March 17-23.
+Household leaks can waste more than 1 trillion gallons of water annually costing consumers millions of dollars.
 By fixing household leaks promptly, consumers can save water and money and prevent damage to their floors, furniture and possessions.
 Fix A Leak Week was the perfect time to fix any leaks homeowners been putting off.
-To make it easy for residents. the EPA's Fix A Leak Week webpage provides guidance on detecting and fixing the most common household leaks.
-These helpful steps can get people started:
+To make it easy for residents, the EPA's Fix A Leak Week webpage provides guidance on detecting and fixing the most common household These helpful steps can get people started:

-• Check for leaks in your home, business or workplace.
-Use the EPA's Detect and Chase Down Leaks at Home Checklist. • Start toilet and faucet with helpful repairs information from the Fix a Leak webpage. · Don't be afraid to consult a plumbing professional to help get leaks fixed or old fixtures replaced with more efficient models.
+Check for leaks in your home, business or workplace.
+Use the EPA's Detect and Chase Down Leaks at Home Checklist.
+Start toilet and faucet with helpful repairs information from the Fix a Leak webpage. • Don't be afraid to consult a plumbing professional to help get leaks fixed or old fixtures replaced with more efficient models.
 Household leaks aren't the only places where water can be wasted.
-Large business operations like dairv and agricultural operations can also experience leaks.
-These leaks can quickly amount to a lot of water, so prompt repair can help businesses save money and boost their bottom lines.
-For additional information about water use in a home or business, visit the DNR's Water Conservation and Efficiency webpage at dnr.wisconsin. gov/topic/WaterUse/ conservation. about utility 6A fascinating a complaint on the PSC website.
+Large business operations like dairy and agricultural operations can experience leaks. leaks can quickly amount to a lot of water, so prompt repair can help businesses save money and boost their bottom lines.
+For additional information about water use in a home or business, visit the DNR's Water Conservation and Efficiency webpage at dnr.wisconsin. gov/topic/WaterUse/ conservation.
+Snowmobile, ATV/UTV trail grant applications now open until April 15 BY NEWS-REVIEW STAFF Wisconsin Department of Natural Resources (DNR) accepting grant applications for the ATV/ UTV Trail Aid projects, along with Snowmobile Trail Aid projects.

-For more information

-disconnections and collections, see the Utility Customer Bill of Rights at psc.wi.gov/ Pages/ForConsumers/ MoreResources/Utility CustomerBillRights.

-Snowmobile, ATV/UTV trail grant applications now open until April 15

-BY NEWS-REVIEW STAFF

-The Wisconsin Department of Natural

-Resources (DNR) accepting grant applications for the ATV/ UTV Trail Aid projects,

-is

-along with Snowmobile Trail Aid projects.

 Complete grant must be applications submitted or postmarked no later than Tuesday, April 15.
-Applications can be filled out on the DNR website or by visiting apps.dnr.wi.gov/ doclink/forms/8700-159. pdf.
+Applications can be filled out on the DNR website or by visiting apps.dnr.wi.gov/ doclink/forms/8700-159.
 Additional attachments may be needed.
 Review the checklist on page 2 of the application and follow links as necessary to ensure you submit a complete application.
 Maintenance applications must be resubmitted annually.
 Even if you were approved for maintenance money for trails in the past, an application must be resubmitted annually to receive funds for the coming year.
-Resubmit any applications that were not funded last year that you wish to be considered again.
+Resubmit applications that were not funded last year that you wish to be considered again.
 Check that the cost estimate is still applicable, and sign with the new date.

-You can learn more ATV/UTV about and Snowmobile Trail Aids and the guidelines on the DNR website.
+You can learn more ATV/UTV about Snowmobile Trail Aids and the guidelines on the DNR website.
 For questions, contact the Grant Program Manager, Jillian Steffes, at 715-210-4911 or email Jillian.Steffes@wisconsin. gov, or work with a regional project manager.